tekknolagi/tekknolagi.github.com/_posts/2024-02-18-vectorizing-ml-models.md

 That sounds to me like a good opportunity to build up the graph from the "bottom" (the leaves) up.
 And what operation do we already have to find that traversal order? `topo`, of course.
+A topological sort of a graph orders node dependencies before the node itself---children before parents.
+Bottom up.

 ```python
 def run_optimize_one(v):